 The Home Master HMF3SDGFEC whole house filter uses three stages to clean your water.
 The first removes large components down to one micron.
 The second eliminates heavy metals, and the third stage rids water of chlorine and chemicals.

-You will visibly notice the difference in the taste and clarity of your water as the four gradient density filter stops impurities better than most models.
+You will visibly notice the difference in your water’s taste, and clarity as the four gradient density filter stops impurities better than most models.

 Made by Home Master, this whole water filter is available in two product types.
 The HMF3SDGFEC improves well water, but the HMF2SMGCC best produces filtered water for municipal homes.